valkey-io/valkey-glide/.github/DEVELOPER.md

 While workflows are language-specific, the matrix files are shared across all workflows.
 Workflows are starting by loading the matrix files from the `.github/json_matrices` directory.

-*  `engine-matrix.json`: Defines the versions of Valkey engine to test against.
+* `engine-matrix.json`: Defines the versions of the engine to test against.
 * `build-matrix.json`: Defines the host environments for testing.
-* `supported-languages-version.json`: Defines the supported versions of languages.
+* `supported-language-versions.json`: Defines the supported versions of languages.

 All matrices have a `run` like field which specifies if the configuration should be tested on every workflow run.
 This allows for flexible control over which configurations are tested in different scenarios, optimizing CI/CD performance and resource usage.